lrw04/blog.py-legacy/README.md

 ```
 config/
   category.html         - Template for index of category
+  ci.html               - Template for entries of categories
+  cii.html              - Template for entries of articles on the category page
   document.html         - Template for one article
   home.html             - Template for home page
+  ii.html               - Template for entries of articles on home page
   name.txt              - Title of blog
 docs/
   <categories>/